How can curiosity help address vaccine apathy and hesitancy?

 This last point cannot be about broadcasting messages. instead, we need a genuine dialogue led by empathy and informed by science.

-The reasons behind this drop in uptake are varied and complex.
+Since the Covid-19 pandemic, there has been a concerning drop in immunisations for all age groups but is particularly worrisome among children.1 The reasons behind this drop in uptake are varied and complex.
 Misinformation surrounding vaccination has created confusion and concern among many about the safety and efficacy of vaccines; others have felt overwhelmed by both the sheer volume of information, causing them to take themselves out of the conversation.
 Vaccine hesitancy and apathy continue to be a challenge for governments, healthcare providers and vaccine manufacturers and an effective healthcare communications strategy needs to address both.
 Here, we will dig into vaccine hesitancy and apathy and what should be considered when developing a vaccination uptake strategy that speaks to the needs of these groups.

 Vaccine hesitancy and vaccine apathy continue to play a significant role in individuals’ and families’ decisions surrounding vaccination and shape their intent to vaccinate.
 While vaccine hesitancy and vaccine apathy sound similar, they are separate beasts that require unique approaches.
 Vaccine hesitancy is characterised by a mindful, emotional and cognitive response to assessing the risks and benefits of vaccination.2 Vaccine apathy, on the other hand, is defined by disinterest and weak attitudes towards vaccination, with little time spent considering vaccination’s benefits or risks.2 Compared to their vaccine hesitant counterparts, those that are apathetic have not yet engaged enough with the topic to even be considered vaccine hesitant.2